aschett/UniAufgaben/README.md

 ## [Parallel Programming](/PS_Parallel_Programming/)

 This folder contains the exercises from the course Parallel Programming.
-This course focused on the use of OpenMP to parallelise and/or vectorize Code.
+This course focused on the use of OpenMP and is primarly coded in C to parallelise and/or vectorize Code.